Miraz-dev/RestaurantManagementClient-a11/README.md

 - Home page shows the six top-selling products

-- Website has search functionality
+- Website has search functionality.
+User can also search based on the category on search page.

 - Pagination is used to show all the food data.
 Each page has maximum of 9 data.

 - Helmet Package is used to show title on the browsers tab.

 - Daisy UI's spinnner is added when data is in loading state.